EmilLindfors/fatrs/ARCHITECTURE.md

 ## Overview

-embedded-fatfs is designed as a **high-performance, async-first FAT filesystem** for embedded Rust systems.
-The architecture prioritizes:
+fatrs is designed as a **high-performance, async-first FAT filesystem** for both embedded and desktop Rust systems.
+The architecture follows **hexagonal architecture** (ports and adapters pattern) and prioritizes:

+- **Clean separation of concerns**: Domain logic isolated from I/O implementation
 - **Zero-cost abstractions**: Optimizations are feature-gated and compile away when disabled
 - **Async-first design**: Native async/await, no blocking operations
 - **Configurability**: Trade RAM for performance based on your constraints
 - **no_std compatibility**: Works in bare-metal embedded environments
+- **Platform flexibility**: Same core works across Windows, Linux, macOS, and embedded systems

 ### Design Philosophy